mrdbourke/tensorflow-deep-learning/README.md

 the repo may look rough at the moment.. but give her a month or so (maybe a little longer, because a month is Christmas) and she'll be a work of art! - Daniel Bourke, 26 Nov 2020

-# Status (1 Dec 2020):
+# Status (2 Dec 2020):

+* Currently polishing/preparing slides for notebook 02, once 00, 01, 02 are done, I'll record videos for them
 * Created GitHub Project Page!
 See a cool Kanban setup here: https://github.com/mrdbourke/tensorflow-deep-learning/projects/1
 * Finished slides for notebooks: 00, 01
 * Polished (prepared them for external use) notebooks: 00, 01
 * Finished 09/10 of code notebooks (time series still to come)

 ## Next/TODO:
-* Finish slides and notebooks for 00, 01, 02, then record videos for each

-**TODO (geez...
-I forgot how much there was still to go... classic project planning**
+geez...
+I forgot how much there was still to go... classic project planning

 * Make a GitHub Project for course (see "Projects" tab) ✅
 * Make a [GitHub Discussions](https://github.com/vercel/vercel/discussions/3874) for course (thank you [Alvaro](https://github.com/alvarobartt))
 * What are the prerequisites for this bad body?